UWrc/UWrc.github.io/blog/2024-06-11-maintenance.md

 In addition, we have two student opportunities to bring to your attention.

 **Job Opportunity:** The Research Computing (RC) team at the University of Washington (UW) is looking for a student intern to spearhead projects that could involve: (1) the development of new tools and software, (2) research computing documentation and user tutorials, or (3) improvements to public-facing service catalog descriptions and service requests.
-HYAK is an ecosystem of high-performance computing (HPC) resources and supporting infrastructure available to UW researchers, students, and associated members of the UW community.
-Our team administers and maintains HYAK as well as provides support to HYAK users.
+Hyak is an ecosystem of high-performance computing (HPC) resources and supporting infrastructure available to UW researchers, students, and associated members of the UW community.
+Our team administers and maintains Hyak as well as provides support to Hyak users.
 Our intern will be given the choice of projects that fit their interest and experience while filling a need for the UW RC community.
 This role will provide students with valuable hands-on experiences that enhance academic and professional growth.

 The position pays $19.97-21.50 per hour depending on experience with a maximum of 20 hours per week (Fall, Winter, and Spring) and a maximum of 40 hours allowed during summer quarter.
 How to apply: Please apply by emailing: 1) a current resume and 2) a cover letter detailing your qualifications, experience, and interest in the position to me, Kristen Finch (UWNetID: finchkn).
 Due to the volume of applications, we regret that we are unable to respond to every applicant or provide feedback.